 There’s a word for the happy and all-too-rare phenomenon of unexpectedly finding something delightful: serendipity.
 It applies perfectly to a discovery I made one sunny May morning a few years back.
 I was on my knees in the garden, reveling in the delight of digging in the loamy earth after a long Vermont winter.
 As I was puttering around, I noticed a wonderfully subtle, fruity fragrance.
 Its source was a mystery, but the scent was so enticing I determined to track it down.
-Finally I found it in, of all places, the open bloom of a tulip.
+I finally found it in, of all places, the open bloom of a tulip.
 I never knew there was any such thing as a sweet-smelling tulip, but the proof was right under my nose.
-Not only was the flower seductively fragrant, its peachy-pink color was outstanding and its form simply exquisite.
+Not only was the flower seductively fragrant, but its peachy-pink color was outstanding and its form simply exquisite.
 Serendipity indeed.

-That’s how I found ‘Apricot Beauty’, my ‘first’ fragrant tulip.
+That’s how I found ‘Apricot Beauty’, my “first” fragrant tulip.
 That discovery marked the beginning of an ongoing, delightful search that has led me to a score or so of sweetly scented tulips.

 A few fragrant favorites

 As a gardener by both profession and passion, I plant about 10,000 tulips a year, so I’ve experimented with all kinds of species and hybrids.
 There are thousands of varieties, with an almost infinite array of colors, but very few are fragrant.
-Of the 100 or so cultivars I plant each spring, only 5 or 6 have any scent at all.
-Tulips range from the small, hardy species tulips often used in rock gardens, to the tall, majestic Darwin Hybrids that are the backbone of the perennial border in spring.
+Of the 100 or so cultivars I plant each spring, only five or six have any scent at all.
+Tulips range from the small, hardy species tulips often used in rock gardens, to the tall, majestic Darwin hybrids that are the backbone of the perennial border in spring.
 But of all the tulip’s wonderful qualities, the most special one, to me, is fragrance.
 And though there are a few fragrant species tulips, I’ve concentrated on seeking out sweet-smelling hybrids and cultivars.